 My hands grew colder as they tried

-to more prevent your leaving's course,
+to more prevent you leaving me,

 How bitter too was that last kiss